ahoirg/rag-pipeline/README.md

 ## 7) Future Improvements
 ### Backend
-1) **Testing**: Comprehensive unit tests, integration tests, end-to-ends should be added to improve reliability.
-Code coverage must be at least 80%.
+- [ ] **Testing**: Comprehensive unit tests, integration tests, end-to-ends should be added to improve reliability.
-2) **Configurable Parameters**: Runtime parameters (e.g.: top_k, temperature, embedding models, generator models) should be made fully configurable via API requests.
+- [ ] **Configurable Parameters**: Runtime parameters (e.g.: top_k, temperature, embedding models, generator models) should be made fully configurable via API requests.
-3) **CI/CD**: develop → main workflow with GitHub Actions.
+- [ ] **CI/CD**: develop → main workflow with GitHub Actions.
 Merging to main triggers an automated build and a versioned release.
 It should create a package with version information.
-4) **Managing Logging**: Structured JSON logging should be implemented to increase observability.
+- [ ] **Managing Logging**: Structured JSON logging should be implemented to increase observability.
-5) **File Architecture**: The project structure can be further organized to maintain clarity as the API continues to grow.
+- [x] **File Architecture**: The project structure can be further organized to maintain clarity as the API continues to grow.
 [For more detail.](https://medium.com/@smart_byte_labs/organize-like-a-pro-a-simple-guide-to-go-project-folder-structures-e85e9c1769c2)

 ### RAG Pipeline
-1) **Different Retrieval Approaches:** Future improvements should include support for sparse vector retrieval and hybrid search methods.
+- [ ] **Different Retrieval Approaches:** Future improvements should include support for sparse vector retrieval and hybrid search methods.
-2) **Benchmark Dataset:** A Gold Chunk test set should be created to evaluate different chunking strategies.
+- [ ] **Benchmark Dataset:** A Gold Chunk test set should be created to evaluate different chunking strategies.
-3) **Reranker integration:** Implement two-stage retrieval.
+- [ ] **Reranker integration:** Implement two-stage retrieval.
 For example, retrieve 10 chunks using cosine similarity, then rerank with cross-encoder to select top 3.
-4) **Generation Optimization:** Different prompts should be tested to improve answer quality.
+- [ ] **Generation Optimization:** Different prompts should be tested to improve answer quality.